Using the Text to Speech API

 Create an API key in the dashboard here, which you’ll use to securely access the API.Store the key as a managed secret and pass it in the

-header with your requests..env
+X-API-KEY header with your requests..env

 Make your first request